-Today's health care environment has become more complicated and challenging to understand.
-We hope to clarify many misconceptions about third party care and your vision with the information below.
+Today's healthcare environment has become more complicated and challenging to understand.
+We hope to give you a better understanding of eye related insurance benefits with the information below.

 An optometrist is a medical doctor (just like your family doctor) and provides comprehensive, medical eye health exams.
 However, optometrists also provide healthy, routine vision exams for people without any eye disorders.

 Medical insurance can cover eye care related to a medical condition.
 For example, if you need an eye exam because of eye strain, lazy eye, dry eyes, vision loss, floaters, cataracts, allergies, infections, complications from diabetes or high blood pressure, then your medical insurance will be billed for these services.
 Vision discount plans do not cover any part of an eye health exam considered “medical”.